Global-domination/Firstry/audit_artifacts/atlassian_dual_layer/phase_2_evidence.md

 ---

-## Retention Proof
+## Retention Logic Verification (Unit Tests)

-**Approach:** Simulated retention cleanup with indexed keys for testing.

-**Test: Retention deletes only old indexed keys (10 tests PASS)**

-**Key design principle:**
+**Scope:** Deterministic unit test verification of retention cleanup logic.
+Runtime execution will be introduced in Phase 3 via scheduler or admin trigger.

+**What is tested:**
+- Retention cleanup logic correctly identifies old keys using cutoff date (now - 90 days UTC)
 - Only keys explicitly in the Storage Index Ledger are deleted
-- Cutoff = now - 90 days (UTC)
-- Config/install markers NEVER targeted (not in data index)
+- Config/install markers are never targeted (not in data index)
-- Non-indexed keys explicitly marked as "cannot be enumerated safely"
+- Non-indexed keys are explicitly marked as "cannot be enumerated safely"

-**Simulated cleanup scenario (from test_phase2_ingest_timeline.ts):**

-Mock timeline tracks first/last event timestamps:
-- Org: test-org
-- First event: 2025-12-19T09:55:00Z
-- Last event: 2025-12-19T10:30:00Z

-**Retention rules enforced:**
-1. ✅ Only old data deleted (date < cutoff)
-2. ✅ Config keys never touched (outside data indexes)
-3. ✅ Deletion report includes error tracking
-4. ✅ Non-indexed keys explicitly skipped with reason
-5. ✅ Cleanup metadata updated (last_cleanup_at, cutoff, count)

-**Test results:** 10/10 timeline/retention tests PASS
+- Deletion metadata is recorded (cutoff date, counts, errors)

+**Test: Timeline tracking verification (10 tests PASS)**

+Tests verify that ingest timeline tracking is correct (foundation for retention cutoff logic):
 - First event sets first_event_at and last_event_at ✅
 - Later event updates last_event_at only ✅
-- Earlier event overwrites first ✅
+- Earlier event overwrites first_event_at (correction) ✅
-- Same timestamp idempotent ✅
+- Same timestamp is idempotent ✅
 - Multiple orgs tracked independently ✅
-- Invalid timestamp skipped ✅
+- Invalid timestamp is skipped ✅
 - Timestamp parsing handles ISO format ✅
-- 10 events maintain correct first/last ✅
+- 10 events maintain correct first/last ordering ✅
 - Non-existent org returns empty ✅
-- Millisecond precision preserved ✅
+- Millisecond precision is preserved ✅

-**Conclusion:** Retention is safe.
-Only indexed keys deleted, config/install markers untouched.
+**Design principles verified:**
+1. ✅ Logic correctly identifies old data (date < cutoff)
+2. ✅ Config keys are outside data indexes (safe from deletion)
+3. ✅ Deletion report includes tracking (counts, metadata, errors)
+4. ✅ Non-indexed keys explicitly disclosed as unenumerable
+5. ✅ Cleanup metadata structure tested (cutoff, timestamps)

+**What is NOT proven at unit-test level:**
+- Actual runtime execution of deletions
+- Scheduler or admin trigger integration
+- Live storage interaction
+- Production cutoff enforcement

+These will be verified in Phase 3 when runtime wiring is complete.

 ---

+## Retention Execution Status

+**Current Status:** Retention cleanup logic is implemented and tested in unit tests only.
+No runtime execution mechanism exists yet.

+**What will happen in Phase 3:**
+- Scheduler or admin endpoint will trigger `retention_cleanup()` function
+- Actual deletions will occur against live Forge storage
+- Compliance with cutoff date will be runtime-verified
+- Cleanup metadata will be updated in production

+**Not yet enforced:**
+- Automatic scheduled cleanup
+- Admin-triggered cleanup execution
+- Live data deletion against Forge storage

+---

 ## Known Limitations / Disclosures

+**Runtime Execution Status:**
+- **Phase 2 aggregation and retention functions are implemented and tested but are not yet executed in live runtime.** Runtime execution will be wired via scheduler or admin trigger in Phase 3.

+**Functional Limitations:**
 - **Non-indexed keys cannot be enumerated or deleted**: Forge storage does not support "list by prefix" reliably.
-Only keys in the Storage Index Ledger are deleted during cleanup.
+Only keys in the Storage Index Ledger can be deleted during cleanup.
 Non-indexed keys (if any exist) will not be touched.
 - **No forecasting/alerts/reports in Phase 2**: These are deferred to Phase 3+.
 - **Timestamps in UTC only**: All ISO 8601 timestamps assumed UTC (Z suffix or +00:00).
 - **Aggregation from raw only on daily recompute**: Weekly aggregates build from daily aggregates only; raw shards are not re-read.
 - **Coverage primitives partially implemented**: install_at and coverage_end deferred to Phase 6 (not available in Phase 2).

+**Testing Approach:**
+- No synthetic data is used in runtime evidence or client-visible outputs.
+Unit tests use deterministic synthetic fixtures for reproducibility and determinism verification.

 ---

 ## Checklist (COMPLETE)

 - [x] All tests passing (35/35 tests)
-- [x] Determinism proof: same input → identical canonicalized output
+- [x] Determinism proof: same input → identical canonicalized output (unit test verified)
-- [x] Retention proof: only old indexed keys deleted, config/install markers untouched
+- [x] Retention logic verified: only old indexed keys deleted, config/install markers untouched (unit test verified)
 - [x] Storage index ledger functional and bounded
-- [x] Ingest timeline keys written on every successful ingest
+- [x] Ingest timeline functions implemented (runtime wiring: Phase 3)
 - [x] Coverage distinct_days computed from aggregates
 - [x] Spec updated with all storage keys and schemas
-- [x] No synthetic data in evidence (all from real test fixtures)
+- [x] Synthetic data disclosure: unit tests use deterministic fixtures (no synthetic data in runtime evidence)
+- [x] Runtime execution status clearly disclosed (Phase 3 responsibility)
-- [x] Phase 2 COMPLETE AND VERIFIED
+- [x] Phase 2 UNIT TESTS AND IMPLEMENTATION COMPLETE AND VERIFIED